-Juvenile Huntington’s disease (JHD) is the name given to Huntington’s disease (HD) that declares itself before the patient is 20 years of age.
-It accounts for roughly 5 to 10 percent of all Huntington’s disease cases, and like Huntington’s, it is hereditary and neurodegenerative.
+Juvenile Huntington’s disease (JHD) is the name given to Huntington’s disease that is recognized before the patient is 20 years old.
+It accounts for roughly 5% to 10% of all Huntington’s disease cases, and is hereditary and neurodegenerative, like the adult form.

-JHD is characterized by uncontrolled movements, loss of intellectual abilities, and emotional disturbances.
+Juvenile Huntington’s is characterized by muscle contractions and stiffness, loss of intellectual abilities, and emotional disturbances.
 One common sign of juvenile Huntington’s is a rapid decline in school performance.

-Juvenile HD is inherited in an autosomal dominant manner, meaning one copy of the mutated gene — from either parent, although from the father is most common — can cause the disease in a child.
+Juvenile Huntington’s is inherited in an autosomal dominant manner, meaning one copy of the mutated gene — from either parent, although inheritance is more likely to be from the father — can cause the disease in a child.

-Like HD, JHD can affect movement, emotions, and thinking ability.
+Like Huntington’s in adults, the juvenile form can affect movement, emotions, and thinking ability.

-A young person with JHD may begin to walk on their toes or develop a stiff-legged or scissored gait.
-They may become more clumsy, and tend to lose their balance and fall more often.
-As the disease progresses, patients may experience difficulties with chewing and swallowing as well as speaking.
+A young person with juvenile Huntington’s may begin to walk on their toes or develop a stiff-legged or scissored gait.
+They may become clumsier, and tend to lose their balance and fall more often.
+As the disease progresses, patients may experience difficulties with chewing, swallowing, and speaking.

-The loss of abilities and independence that a child or adolescent with JHD experiences can cause emotional responses, such as feelings of frustration, anger, sadness, fear, and grief.
+JHD patients’ loss of abilities and independence can cause emotional responses, such as frustration, anger, sadness, fear, and grief.
 Obsessive thoughts or irrational fears can occur, and they may lead to aggressive behavior.
-Families affected by JHD can request emotional support from a number of sources.

-Puberty may be particularly challenging in children with JHD, because natural changes in teenagers’ bodies heighten the sex drive and the need for independence.
-JHD affects their ability to control these natural behaviors and urges.
+Puberty may be particularly challenging for children with JHD, because of natural adolescent changes that increase sex drive and the need for independence.
+The disease can affect their ability to manage these needs.

 A specialist, typically a neurologist, may have to see a child several times before establishing the presence of neurological symptoms.
-A complete and accurate family history helps greatly in reaching a diagnosis.
-When JHD is suspected, a genetic test on a blood sample will be requested to confirm the diagnosis.
+A complete and accurate family history helps in reaching a diagnosis.

 Huntington’s Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.